dizlex/3CVSPmethodCode/README.md

 A matrix named 'FinalCoh.mat' containing all the coherency results at every depth.

-A .txt file containing the parameters used and the log of the errors presented in each run.
+A .txt file containing:
+1) the parameters used
+2) log of the errors presented in each run.
+3) time taken to run the program. (increase the step variables to reduce the execution time)

 DESCRIPTION OF THE FILES:
 The rest of the scripts which contain the pevzner name are functions which are called by pevznerMain, except for exportToPPTX which is also called.